News

 Chatbots and Simple Queries

-Chatbots can be trained to answer simple questions using connected databases and can flag calls for escalation based on the content and context of customer calls.
-For example, if a caller is looking for delivery updates, AI tools can ask for tracking numbers and fetch relevant data.
-If, however, a customer states that their item has arrived but isn’t working as intended, AI can escalate the call to human agents.
+Chatbots can be trained to handle simple queries by accessing connected databases.
+They can also escalate calls based on the content and context of customer interactions.
+For instance, if a caller inquires about delivery updates, AI tools can request tracking numbers and retrieve relevant data.
+If a customer reports an issue with a product, AI can escalate the call to human agents for further assistance.

 Understanding Customer Sentiment

-By integrating AI with customer relationship management, enterprise resource planning systems and e-commerce systems, small businesses can augment the ability of human agents to handle customer concerns.
-Once callers are on the line, AI tools can pull up relevant data including past conversations, purchase histories and previous complaints, giving agents a head start.
+Integrating AI with customer relationship management (CRM), enterprise resource planning (ERP) systems, and e-commerce platforms can enhance the ability of human agents to handle customer concerns.
+Once callers are on the line, AI tools can provide relevant data, including past conversations, purchase histories, and previous complaints, giving agents a head start in resolving issues.